Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Summary

 In this work, we presented new $H$-band polarised observations of two transition disks in the Corona Australis star-forming region: V721\,CrA and BN\,CrA.
 These datasets resolved these disks for the first time in IR scattered light, showing two extended and structured disks.
 We analysed the \Qphi{} frames to characterise their morphology and geometry, adopting simple parametric models and MCMC regressions.
 Then, we used the best-fit parameters to generate the $r^2$-corrected maps of the dust, where the disk substructures can be best recovered, and extracted the scattering phase functions.

-We summarise here the main results of our analysis: \begin{itemize} \item V721\,CrA is a thick disk, with a radius of \SI{\sim 120}{au} and an estimated $\mu m$-dust mass around \SI{2.8e-4}{\Msun}.
-It shows spiral wakes most clearly at intermediate radii, winding in agreement with the gas rotation maps.
-There is potential evidence for additional material infalling from the surroundings (to be further investigated), perhaps responsible for breaking the axial symmetry but not the midplane symmetry. \item BN\,CrA is thinner and is around \SI{200}{au} large.
+We summarise here the main results of our analysis: \begin{itemize} \item V721\,CrA is a thick disk, with a radius of \SI{\sim 120}{au} and an estimated micron-sized dust mass around \SI{2.8e-4}{\Msun}.
+It shows spiral wakes most clearly at intermediate radii, in agreement with the gas rotation maps.
+There is potential evidence for additional material infalling from the surroundings (to be further investigated), perhaps responsible for breaking the axial symmetry, but not the midplane symmetry. \item BN\,CrA is thinner and is around \SI{200}{au} in size.
 It is more axisymmetric and shows a gap or shadow between \SIrange{70}{100}{au}.
-The micron-dust mass is estimated to be around \SI{1.0e-6}{\Msun}. \item Their polarised scattering phase functions suggest that the two disks have slightly different dust populations, with V721\,CrA possibly having smaller grains and BN\,CrA having larger and more compact ones. \item Both V721\,CrA and BN\,CrA have features that are in good agreement with the general properties expected for the age of on- and off-cloud subgroups in CrA to which they belong, respectively. \end{itemize}
+The micron-dust mass is estimated to be around \SI{1.0e-6}{\Msun}. \item Their polarised scattering phase functions suggest that the two disks have slightly different dust populations, with V721\,CrA possibly having smaller grains and BN\,CrA having larger and more compact ones. \item Both V721\,CrA and BN\,CrA have features that are in good agreement with the general properties expected, respectively, for the age of the on- and off-cloud subgroups in CrA to which they belong. \end{itemize}

-Considering the relatively high inclinations at which we observe these two disks (\ang{57.6} and \ang{70.6} for V721\,CrA and BN\,CrA, respectively), it might be difficult to detect forming planets within them.
-The midplane, where protoplanets could be forming, is not easy to probe in these IR wavelengths because of all the dust in the disk atmosphere.
-However, other techniques may be used to further study these objects.
+Considering the relatively high inclinations at which we observe these two disks (\ang{57.6} and \ang{70.6} for V721\,CrA and BN\,CrA, respectively), it might be difficult to detect planets forming within them.
+The midplane, where protoplanets could be forming, is not easy to probe at these IR wavelengths because of all the dust in the disk atmosphere.
+However, other techniques may be used to study these objects further.
 Radial velocity monitoring, for example, could be better suited than imaging to detect potential substellar companions around these solar-mass stars.

 For BN\,CrA, whose disk had not been previously resolved by any other observation, ALMA observations in the Band 6 or 3 continuum could provide insight into the larger solids and the midplane properties.
-Indeed, this would allow for the comparison of the axisymmetrical features, seen in the IR-polarised light, with those observed in the mm-dust thermal continuum.
+This would allow the comparison of the axisymmetrical features, seen in the IR-polarised light, with those observed in the millimetre-dust thermal continuum.
 As we recovered circular shadows and ring-like features, it seems plausible that the larger midplane solids could be structured as well.

 Lastly, additional observations in scattered light, from the optical \Ha{} to the $K$-band, would be important to better constrain the scattering phase functions in both V721\,CrA and BN\,CrA, and thus their dust grain properties.
 They would also provide additional data points to pinpoint the geometry and morphology of these two disks.